Friday, February 24, 2017

 Revelation 2:8 -To the angel of the assembly in Smyrna write: "The first and the last, who was dead, and has come to life says these things: " -- World English Bible translation

-According to many trinitarians, the phrase "the first and the last" applied to Jesus in Revelation 1:17 and Revelation 2:8 offers proof that Jesus is Yahweh (Jehovah), since Yahweh speaks of himself as first and last.
-(Isaiah 44:1; 44:6; 48:12) In reality, the most straight-foward scriptural conclusion would not be that Jesus is Yahweh, but that both Jesus and his God are in some way respectively first and last.
-Nevertheless, many have claimed that there can only be one first and last, and thus they further claim this phrase shows that the one who is speaking in Revelation 2:8 is Yahweh, the Most High.
-Their reasoning is that when similar usage of used of Yahweh, it means that He is without beginning or end -- eternal past and eternal future.
-Thus, they claim is that it means the same thing when applied to Jesus, and therefore, they reason that Jesus is Yahweh.
+According to many trinitarians, the phrase "the first and the last" applied to Jesus in Revelation 1:17 and Revelation 2:8 offers proof that Jesus is Jehovah (Yahweh), since Jehovah speaks of himself as first and last.
+(Isaiah 44:1; 44:6; 48:12) In reality, the most straightforward scriptural conclusion would not be that Jesus is Jehovah, but that both Jesus and his God are in some way respectively first and last.
+Nevertheless, many have claimed that there can only be one first and last, and thus they further claim this phrase shows that the one who is speaking in Revelation 2:8 is Jehovah, the Most High.
+Their reasoning is that when similar usage of used of Jehovah, it means that He is without beginning or end -- eternal past and eternal future.
+Thus, they claim is that it means the same thing when applied to Jesus, and therefore, they reason that Jesus is Jehovah.
 The point we should note is that most trinitarians would seem to read into the phrase "the first and the last" in Revelation 2:8 some meaning of eternity, which, to the trinitarian, would mean that Jesus either exists outside of all time, or that he has always existed from the infinite eternity past with an uninterrupted continued existence into the infinite future.
 And this is where the paradox of Revelation 2:8 comes in as the trinitarian seeks to apply such a thought to this verse.

 We are sure that most trinitarians do not consciously reckon with this scripture as we have presented, but, in effect, this is what they have to do in order to get the sentence to appear to support their trinitarian dogma, and their "hypostatic union" assumption.
 However, it is also true that, in effect, such an application to Revelation 2:8 actually denies that it was "the first and the last" who died.
 In actuality, what Jesus said was: "The first and the last, who was dead."
 He declares that "the first and the last" was dead.
 He did not say, as the trinitarian would seem to have him say: "I am the first and the last who did not die, but who as a human being, was dead."
 In other words, the trinitarian, as well as any others who would see the dualistic view into this verse, actually end up denying what Jesus said, that the "first and the last" "was dead".